Canadian B2B SaaS: The $23B+ Opportunity Window

 Before 2023, a compelling narrative and strong growth metrics were sufficient for most fundraising conversations.
 The TAM slide could cite a Gartner report without further analysis.
 The competitive positioning could be a 2x2 matrix based on the founder's opinion of where competitors sit.

-• "What's your payback period on customer acquisition?
-How does that compare to industry benchmarks?"
+- "What's your CAC payback period?
+How does that compare to publicly reported SaaS comparables?"

 These questions require evidence, not assertions.
-And producing that evidence requires methodology — the same methodology that McKinsey and BCG use, adapted for growth-stage economics.
+And producing that evidence requires methodology — the same methodology that top-tier strategy firms use, adapted for growth-stage economics (Minto, 2009).

 The Window